openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The language's grammar file is wrapped into the relevant `*_bcv_parser.js` file.
 The `space` rule is changed to use the `\s` character class instead of enumerating different space characters.
 The current version of PEG.js doesn't support the `\s` character class, so we post-process the output to include it.

+### Build Instructions

+1. In `src`, create a folder named after the [ISO 639 code](http://www.loc.gov/standards/iso639-2/php/code_list.php) of the desired language.
+For example: `fr`
+2. Create a data.txt file inside that folder.
+Lines that start with `#` are comments.
+Lines that start with `$` are variables.
+Lines that start with an OSIS book name are a tab-separated series of regular expressions.
+Lines that start with `=` are the order in which to check the regular expressions (check for "3 John" before "John," for example).
+Lines that start with `*` are the preferred long and short names for each OSIS (not used here, but potentially used in a Bible application).
+3. In `bin`, run `01.add_lang.pl [ISO code]` to create the `src` files.
+For example, `01.add_lang.pl fr`
+4. In `bin`, run `02.compile.pl [ISO code]` to create the output Javascript files and tests.
+This file expects `pegjs` to be available in your `$PATH` and `coffee` to be in `/usr/local/bin`.
+For example: `02.compile.pl fr`

 ## Purpose

 This is the fourth complete Bible reference parser that I've written.
 It's how I try out new programming languages: the first one was in PHP (2002), which saw production usage on a Bible search website from 2002-2011; the second in Perl (2007), which saw production usage on a Bible-related site starting in 2007; and the third in Ruby (2009), which never saw production usage because it was way too slow.
 This Coffeescript parser (at least on V8) is faster than the Perl one and 100 times faster than the Ruby one.